Ljubiša Rajić

-Ljubiša Rajić (Belgrade, 4 April 1947 – Belgrade, 4 June 2012) was a Serbian university professor of North Germanic languages, prolific translator and academic.
+Ljubiša Rajić (4 April 1947 – 4 June 2012) was a Serbian university professor of North Germanic languages, prolific translator and academic.

 Biography

 He graduated North Germanic languages in 1975 in Oslo, and went on the get a master's degrees and a PhD at Faculty of Philology in Belgrade.

 Rajić is the founder of North Germanic languages department at the University of Belgrade.

 He died at the age of 65 in Belgrade after a long illness.

 Scientific work

 As one of the most prolific authors and scholars in the area of North Germanic languages, Rajić authored more than 200 scientific papers and peer reviews as well as around 500 articles.
 The current system of transcription from North Germanic languages to Serbian was written by Rajić and published under Matica Srpska in 2010.

 Awards and legacy

 Ljubiša Rajić Award was established in his honour.
 It is given every two years on the International student day and Rajićs birthday (4 April).
 The award is given for the first translation of prose or poetry from a foreign language.

 Rajić was a foreign member of Norwegian Academy of Science and Letters.